PlumpMath/Skeleton/README.md

 ### Skeleton can poll a series of source directories for changes.

 This is the coolest part of Skeleton.
-It will pull any directories you indicate with `compileFrom()` and scan all the files of those directories (and all sub-directories) for changes.
+It will pull any directories you indicate with `watch()` and scan all the files of those directories (and all sub-directories) for changes.

 On detecting a change, Skeleton will compile your code and copy the end result to your clipboard, as well as saving the output to a file you designate with `compileTo()`.